 We are especially proud of the work our dedicated leadership team accomplishes each year always coming up with creative new ways to keep our membership engaged in the gardening activities we so enjoy and that bring us together.
-Because they swiftly adopted Zoom to continue to provide our members with excellent programs, we have stayed connected throughout the challenges posed by the COVID pandemic and have even seen our membership grow!
 Tapped by the Nominating team, this group of club officers and team leaders is responsible for the overall successful management of this vital community organization.

 PROGRAMS & ACTIVITIES

 Do you like to take an idea and run with it?
-Is there a program or activity you’d like to see us offer?
-Each year this team plans educational and fun activities based on suggestions made by team members and from prior GGC survey results.
-Typically, our meetings include presentations by authors or local and state-wide experts on a variety of gardening and environmental topics.
-We’re currently blending a combination of Zoom meetings with outdoor activities such as the Grantham Town Wide Cleanup Day in May and a visit to a local hosta garden in June.
+Is there a program or activity you’d like to see offered?
+Each year this team plans and makes the arrangements for our educational and informative programs and activities based on member suggestions.
+Our meetings typically include presentations by local and state-wide experts and authors on a variety of gardening “how-tos” and environmental topics.
+This team strives to blend a hybrid of in-person and Zoom meetings with interesting and fun off-site outdoor activities.

 SCHOLARSHIPS & GRANTS

-Each year the GGC offers financial scholarships to New Hampshire residents preparing for a career in horticulture, landscaping, forestry, agriculture, plant sciences or environmental sciences at a post-secondary institution.
-The team develops the application form, coordinates its distribution through local schools, reviews and ranks the applications and makes a recommendation to the GGC Steering Committee.
-Additionally, the GGC offers small grants to promote its mission by funding projects deemed to be of significant benefit to the Grantham community.
+Each year we offer financial scholarships to New Hampshire high school and college students preparing for a career in horticulture, landscaping, forestry, agriculture, plant sciences or environmental sciences at a post-secondary institution.
+This team distributes our application form to local schools, reviews and ranks the submitted applications, and makes recipient recommendations to the GGC Steering Committee.
+This team also reviews applications for the small grants we offer to fund projects of significant benefit to the Grantham community.